 As your child's primary educator, you are entering into a partnership with the school.
-Together, we can create and nurture a learning community.
-The staff and I are committed to providing the best we can for all of the children at Whitehouse School.
-Our work is important and, together, we can achieve a great deal.
+Together, we can create and nurture an exceptional learning community!

 We hope this handbook is beneficial to you and supports your child's success this year.